Stacey-bee/alx-system_engineering-devops/0x00-shell_basics/README.md

-file includes script for changing directory to previous one file includes script that lists all files including hidden ones file includes script that prints the type of the file named
+file includes script for changing directory to previous one file includes script that lists all files including hidden ones file includes script that prints the type of the file named file includes script that creates a symbolic link